Talkala logo

 The Philippines uses one local time reference, so recurring family or office calls are usually easier to schedule than on multi-zone destinations.

-Why do people actually call the Philippines?
+Why people call the Philippines online

 For many people, calling the Philippines is regular and important.
 They need a route they can trust, a price they can understand, and a setup that does not ask the other person to install anything.